al-ralovecs/verification-service/README.md

 Requests and responses to both APIs are described in the task for this solution, the Github repository with the task description is provided in the beginning of this file.

+# NOTE!

+There might be issues when trying to bootstrap service under `root` account in Linux environment.
+More precisely, issues with file permissions.
+The service is configured in such a way, that it successfully deals with non-root directories and files, especially, when the repository itself and its files / directories do not belong to the `root` user.
+On Mac environment, if you are using your ordinary user for dealing with this project, everything should work out of the box.

 Good luck!